NC Driver License Points System Explained

 The Bottom Line

 North Carolina has two completely separate point systems that confuse many drivers.
 DMV license points determine whether your license gets suspended (12 points in 3 years).
 Insurance SDIP points determine your insurance rates.
-The same violation may affect each system differently, and understanding both is essential after an accident or traffic citation.
+A critical July 2025 change extended surcharge periods to 5 years for serious violations -- meaning an at-fault accident with injuries can now affect your premiums for five years, not three.

 Two Point Systems, One State